National Guard could be armed at border — but troops banned from enforcing laws

-Some National Guard troops deployed to the U.S.-Mexico will be allowed to carry weapons with them — but they will not, under any circumstances, be allowed to actually enforce immigration laws nor will they be put in a position where they’re likely to encounter illegal immigrants, top administration officials said Monday.
+Some National Guard troops deployed to the U.S.-Mexico border will be allowed to carry weapons — but they will not, under any circumstances, be allowed to enforce immigration laws nor will they be put in a position where they’re likely to encounter illegal immigrants, top administration officials said Monday.

-More than 900 troops were on border already this week: 650 of them in Texas, 60 in New Mexico and about 250 in Arizona.
+More than 900 troops were on the border already this week: 650 of them in Texas, 60 in New Mexico and about 250 in Arizona.

-But California, which last week had signaled a willingness to help, has drawn such tight restrictions on the roles its guard could play that it’s meant they can’t play any part.
-Gov. Jerry Brown’s strict terms meant the guard wouldn’t even be allowed to fly surveillance missions, fix Border Patrol vehicles or perform clerical support for agents in the field.
+But California, which last week had signaled a willingness to help, has effectively withdrawn its commitment.
+Gov. Jerry Brown offered such strict conditions that the guard wouldn’t have been allowed to watch surveillance cameras, fix Border Patrol vehicles, operate radios or perform clerical duties that could have freed Border Patrol agents to get into the field.

-Homeland Security officials said they’ll try again, hoping to come up with a different set of duties, such as screening cargo, where the California guard could assist without having to worry about boosting immigration enforcement.
+Homeland Security officials said they’ll make another offer as they hope to entice Mr. Brown back to the table with a different set of duties.
+One option would be to have the guard screen cargo coming through the official ports of entry, which would allow troops to assist without worrying about facilitating the Border Patrol in catching illegal immigrants, drug-smugglers or other cross-border illegal activity.

 “We are anticipating additional requirements.
 We got a signal from California they’re interested in improving border security.
 At some point that might come together,” said Ronald D. Vitiello, acting deputy commissioner of Customs and Border Protection, which oversees both the Border Patrol and the ports of entry.